sap-tutorials/Tutorials/tutorials/hana-clients-install/hana-clients-install.md

 2. Extract the software using SAPCAR.

     The downloaded file is a `.sar` file and the utility SAPCAR is needed to extract it.
 [SAPCAR](https://help.sap.com/docs/sap-cc/install-guide/downloading-sapcar-utility?locale=en-US) can also be downloaded from SAP Software Center.
+Select the latest available version such as SAPCAR 7.54.

     The command to extract a `.sar` file is shown below.
 The command options are extract, verbose and file.
 Make sure the `.sar` file you want to extract is in the same directory as the SAPCAR executable.

     ```Shell (Microsoft Windows Command Prompt)
-    SAPCAR_1010-70006231.EXE -xvf IMDB_CLIENT*.SAR
+    SAPCAR_600-70009506.EXE -xvf IMDB_CLIENT*.SAR
     ```

     ```Shell (Linux or Mac)